kevmannn/yieldboon/README.md

 This means that given some concern of the user, a subset of factors determined by this concern can be rendered simultaneously so as to uncover meaning with respect to projected success or failure of crop.

-In the app's current state, the 3 counties with the highest mean rainfall are charted against the mean rainfall across all counties.
+Toward this end, and within the constraints of the stated problem, the app charts the 3 counties with the highest mean rainfall against the mean rainfall across all counties (within the selected state).
 Further, the user can hover over the chart to get a sense of the rate of rainfall accumulation / dissipation, and dynamically filter what counties are factored into the composition of the chart.

 ## Focus:
 Frontend

-## Stack & Technical Choices:
+## Stack:
 * [React](https://github.com/facebook/react)
 * [Redux](https://github.com/reactjs/redux)
 * [Reselect](https://github.com/reactjs/reselect)